What are healthcare services like in Japan?

 We asked retirees if they have access to good medical care in Japan.
 They wrote...

 "Healthcare services in Japan are highly regarded and are among the best in the world.
 The Japanese healthcare system is based on universal health insurance, which covers all citizens and residents.
 The system is funded by a combination of employee and employer contributions, as well as government subsidies.
 Healthcare services in Japan are comprehensive and include preventive care, diagnosis, treatment, and rehabilitation.
 The country also has a strong emphasis on preventive care, with regular check-ups and screenings for various conditions.
-In addition, Japan has a well-developed network of hospitals and clinics, providing access to quality care for all citizens," remarked another expat in Japan.
+In addition, Japan has a well-developed network of hospitals and clinics, providing access to quality care for all citizens," said a member in Japan.

 Other Questions:

-- What do I need to know before moving to Japan?
+- What do I need to know before retiring in Japan?

-- How do I find a place to live in Japan?
+- How do I meet people in Japan?

-- What is the average cost of housing in Japan?
+- Is the cost of living in Japan high?

 - What are healthcare services like in Japan?

-- What are typical rents in Japan?
+- What type of recreational facilities are in Japan?

 - What appliances are typically included in a rental?